History of the Buffalo Bills: 2001–2005: Tom Donahoe and Drew Bledsoe

 In 2001, following the departure of John Butler, team owner Ralph Wilson announced his retirement as president of the organization and handed the reins of his franchise to Tom Donahoe, a former executive with the Pittsburgh Steelers.
 The move turned out to be disastrous.
 Donahoe (just a year after the team had released three eventual Hall of Famers in a salary cap move) proceeded to gut the franchise of most of its remaining recognizable talent and replaced it with young, inexperienced, unknown lower-end players, much of which joined Butler in San Diego that year, and installed Rob Johnson as the starting quarterback.
 The team went from playoff contenders to a 31–49 record during Donahoe's five-year tenure.

 Titans defensive coordinator Gregg Williams took over as head coach for the 2001 season, which proved to be the worst in recent memory for the Bills.
 Rob Johnson went down in mid-season with an injury and Alex Van Pelt took over.
 Buffalo finished 3–13.
 The Bills even lost a much-hyped mid-season match up with "Bills West" (the Flutie-led Chargers).

 Prior to the 2002 season, the Bills traded for quarterback Drew Bledsoe, deemed expendable by the Patriots after Tom Brady led them to a Super Bowl victory.
 Bledsoe revived the Bills for the 2002 season, leading them to an 8–8 record, setting 10 team passing records in the process.
 However, in a tough division with all other teams finishing 9–7, they were still in last place.
-Another Patriots castoff, safety Lawyer Milloy, who joined the Bills days before the 2003 season began, gave the team an immediate boost on defense (one of multiple defensive additions from 2002-2004, including Rams linebacker London Fletcher, Ravens defensive tackle Sam Adams, Bengals linebacker Takeo Spikes, and Eagles cornerback Troy Vincent).
+Another Patriots castoff, safety Lawyer Milloy, who joined the Bills days before the 2003 season began, gave the team an immediate boost on defense (one of multiple defensive additions from 2002 to 2004, including Rams linebacker London Fletcher, Ravens defensive tackle Sam Adams, Bengals linebacker Takeo Spikes, and Eagles cornerback Troy Vincent).
 After beating eventual champions New England 31–0 in the first game, and crushing the Jaguars in their second game, play-by-play announcer Van Miller immediately announced his retirement as of the end of the season, expecting the team to have a shot at the title.
 However, the Bills stumbled through the rest of the season, finishing 6–10.
 In fact their season had ended the exact opposite of the beginning as they were trounced by New England 31–0.
 In one game, however, the Bills' fans gained a small measure of satisfaction when the defense sacked Rob Johnson multiple times in his relief effort for the Washington Redskins.